Skip to main content

 1. Hurricane MatthewWind

 Matthew brushed Coastal Georgia as a Cat 1-2 with sustained 60-75 mph winds across Chatham County.
-Pooler's open-field subdivisions caught the brunt of the gusts — Godley Station and the early Rice Hope phases lost ridge caps and starter strips in numbers, exposing how thin the original builder-grade 4-nail installations really were.
+Pooler's open-field subdivisions caught strong gusts, especially around Godley Station and the Pooler Parkway corridor, exposing how thin many original builder-grade 4-nail installations really were.

 Source:www.nhc.noaa.gov/data/tcr/AL142016_Matthe…